biocompute-objects/bco-rag/docs/options.md

 The currently supported LLM models are:

 - `gpt-3.5-turbo`: This is the least powerful model, offering the fastest performance at a low cost with the caveat of being the least powerful of the OpenAI offerings.
-- `gpt-4-turbo` (default): This is the default model and is OpenAI's newest offering.
+- `gpt-4-turbo`: This is the default model and is OpenAI's newest offering.
 As of writing, this model currently points to the `gpt-4-turbo-2024-04-09` model.
-- `gpt-4-turbo-preview`: As of writing, this model currently points to the `gpt-4-0125-preview` model.
-Generally not recommended outside of testing purposes as the `gpt-4-turbo` offers better performance at the same cost.
+- `gpt-4`: This is the legacy model in the version 4 line, but also the most expensive.
-- `gpt-4`: This is the most powerful model, but also the most expensive.
+- `gpt-4o` (default): Similar to `gpt-4` but faster and cheaper.

 Currently, only OpenAI LLM models are supported.
 Futher documentation on the specific LLM models can be found [here](https://platform.openai.com/docs/models/overview) and information on pricing can be found [here](https://openai.com/pricing).